-GEMS Vice President - Safeguarding and Child Protection is responsible for the development and strengthening of all activities relating to safeguarding and child protection across GEMS Education.
+GEMS Corporate Head of - Safeguarding and Child Protection is responsible for the development and strengthening of all activities relating to safeguarding and child protection across GEMS Education.
 This includes leading the overall development, implementation and monitoring of the organisational safeguarding strategy, policy and practice, providing real-time advice and guidance to country safeguarding teams on casework and embedding safeguarding throughout all GEMS' work.
-This is supported by the Senior Managers who form the central safeguarding team.
+This is supported by the central safeguarding team.